jsiegenthaler/hueget/README.md

 <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>

 # Features
-* Secure connections to the Philips Hue bridge using https.
+* Properly establishes secure connections to the Philips Hue bridge using https
 * Supports all features of the Hue bridge
+* Easy to use

 # Creative Ways to use hueget